Alf Prøysen: Personal life

 He married Else Storhaug (1916–2015) in 1948.
 They had two children; a daughter Elin Julie (born 1949) and a son Alf Ketil (born 1951).
 Alf Prøysen died of cancer at age 56.
 He was buried at Vår Frelsers gravlund in Oslo.

 Several biographies have been written about Alf Prøysen including a book by his daughter Elin Prøysen as well as works by Helge Hagen and Dag Solberg.
 A book by Ove Røsbak appeared during 1992.
 Røsbak also wrote an article in Dagbladet stating that several of his sources confirmed that Prøysen had discussed his bisexuality during the 1960s.

 In Samtiden; nr 2, 2007 Dagbladet also had an interview with gay activist Karen-Christine Friele in which she confirmed that Prøysen had told her about his love of men and his divided life.
 Dagbladet editor Knut Olav Åmås commented later that the resulting debate revealed mixed feelings towards gay/bisexuality.

 Prøysenhuset

 Prøysenhuset is a cultural center and museum located at Rudshøgda in Ringsaker.
 The center has an auditorium, gift shop, café and play ground.
 The main part of the museum is a permanent exhibition that tells of the life and career of Alf Prøysen.
 It was designed by the architectural and engineering firm Snøhetta.
-The center was established as a gift to Ringsaker municipali on the 100th anniversary of his birth in July 2014.
+The center was established as a gift to Ringsaker municipality on the 100th anniversary of his birth in July 2014.

 It was financed by businessman and investor Arthur Buchardt.
 Local companies also gathered to fund the center.
 It now operates as a department under the Cultural Office of the municipality of Ringsaker.